mosip/documentation/docs/ctk-user-guide.md

 1. The partners who are going to use the compliance tool kit should be registered partners in the system.
 2. Login into CTK with the same credentials.
-3. Create a project of type SBI / SDK / ABIS.
+3. Create a project of type SBI / SDK / ABIS (to be implemented).
-4. Create a collection by selecting testcases that you want to test.
+4. Create a collection by selecting test cases that you want to test.
 5. Provide necessary details to connect to your device / SDK service / ABIS queue.
-6. Execute the test run by running the collection.
+6. Execute the Test Run by running the collection.
-7. For executing each testcase, follow the instructions on the screen.
+7. For executing each test case, follow the instructions on the screen.
-8. Once entire collection is run, results of number of testcases passed or failed will be displayed.
+8. Once the entire collection is run, results of number of test cases passed or failed will be displayed.
-9. You can see all test run details as well for example request sent to SBI, response received from SBI, validations performed on the response and the result.
+9. You can see all the Test Run details as well.
+For example, the request sent to SBI, response received from SBI, validations performed on the response and the result.
-10. Test runs previously executed will be available in test run history.
+11. Test runs previously executed will be available in Test Run history.
-11. More collections can be created as per testcases required.
+12. More collections can be created as per testcases required.

 ## Login

 The partners using the compliance tool kit should be registered in the system.
-Registered partners can login into the compliance tool kit with the same credentials as they used to register themselves into the partner management portal.
+Registered partners can login into the compliance tool kit with the same credentials as they used to register themselves into the [Partner Management Portal](https://docs.mosip.io/1.2.0/modules/partner-management-services/partner-management-portal).

-The partner needs to enter the Username/ email and Password.
+The partner needs to enter the Username/ e-mail and Password.

 ![CTK login page](_images/ctk-toolkit-login.png)